salihmarangoz/dawn_ik/README.md

 $ roslaunch dawn_ik lite6_solver.launch
 $ roslaunch dawn_ik horti_solver.launch
 $ roslaunch dawn_ik mick_solver.launch
+# Extra: Control two arms at the same time:
+$ roslaunch dawn_ik mick_other.launch

 # If you would like to use collision_ik...
 # For lite6 + collision_ik: